ReSwift/ReactiveReSwift/README.md

 # Getting Started Guide

-An actual getting started guide for ReactiveReSwift is coming soon, in the mean time [the documentation for ReSwift can be found here](http://reswift.github.io/ReactiveReSwift/master/getting-started-guide.html).
+[The documentation for ReactiveReSwift can be found here](http://reswift.github.io/ReactiveReSwift/master/getting-started-guide.html).
 To get an understanding of the core principles we recommend reading the brilliant [redux documentation](http://redux.js.org/).

 # Installation